sebsikora/cpp-tp/README.md

 ## cpp-tp.hpp

-A thread pool class that runs arbitrary callables.
+A thread pool class that manages worker threads that run arbitrary callables.